-- Cover page, to include:

-- name

-- present rank

-- department and college

-- date of appointment at the University of Massachusetts Lowell and rank awarded

-- date of previous promotion (if applicable)

-- area of specialization within the discipline

-- Candidate's Curriculum Vitae (CV) (MSP contract Appendix A-9, Personnel Form #6)

-- The CV is intended to provide the accomplishments of the candidate's entire career, including the specific details of accomplishments at UMass Lowell.
+- Cover page, to include: - name - present rank - department and college - date of appointment at the University of Massachusetts Lowell and rank awarded - date of previous promotion (if applicable) - area of specialization within the discipline - Candidate's Curriculum Vitae (CV) (MSP contract Appendix A-9, Personnel Form #6) - The CV is intended to provide the accomplishments of the candidate's entire career, including the specific details of accomplishments at UMass Lowell.
 Accomplishments from the period under review are typically provided in bold face type.
-There is no page limit for the CV.

-- Candidate's Narrative-recommended length, approximately 5 to 7 pages

-- Instructional Activity Chart (Appendix 6)
+There is no page limit for the CV. - Candidates may adjust the CV format to reflect disciplinary conventions but should retain the order specified in Appendix A-9. - Candidate's Narrative-recommended length, approximately 5 to 7 pages (10-12 pt. font, single spaced, standard margins) - Instructional Activity Chart (Appendix 6)